goldfirere/singletons/README.md

      a vanilla type.
 (See the "Rank-n types" section above for what "vanilla" means.)

-  If either of these conditions do not hold, `singletons` will fall back to a slightly different approach to generating defunctionalization symbols that does *not* guarantee the order of type variables.
+  If either of these conditions do not hold, `singletons-th` will fall back to a slightly different approach to generating defunctionalization symbols that does *not* guarantee the order of type variables.
 As an example, consider the following example: